jhm-ciberman/docs_gm/README.md

 ## ✅ Features

 - Supports both GMS1 and GMS2 projects.
+(WARNING: It does not supports the newer GMS2.3 format.
+See [this issue](https://github.com/jhm-ciberman/docs_gm/issues/86) for more info)
 - It's Multiplatform!
 Windows, OSX and Linux supported.
 - Easily customizable template engine.
 - OnePage and Multipage documentations.